 A Lowestoft & Waveney Chamber Board member and Suffolk Chamber’s Non-Executive representative to the New Anglia Local Enterprise Partnership Local Transport Board, Richard is also an independent Non-Executive Director of the Lowestoft College subsidiary company Lowestoft and Waveney Education Services that specialises in maritime and energy sector skills training.

 Paul Wood, Head of Economic Development & Regeneration at the East Suffolk Councils has been involved in supporting local and regional economic growth throughout his career.

 Paul’s previous roles include being the Programme Manager for the Sizewell C nuclear new build project and leading the Regional Development Agency’s economic investment programme across Essex including the Thames Gateway.

-With a background in the international drinks industry, including Diageo and Torres S.A., Eleanor joined Adnams PLC in 2015 to help grow export markets.
-Her career however started in the not-for-profit sector at Business in the Community, and experience of building cross-sector partnerships in East London and internationally shape her thinking.
+With a background in the international drinks industry, including Diageo and Torres S.A. and Adnams PLC, Eleanor helps businesses grow their export markets in achieving sustainable sales internationally.
+Her career however started in the not-for-profit sector at Business in the Community, and her experience of building cross-sector partnerships in East London and internationally shape her thinking.
 A Prince’s Trust mentor, Eleanor is also interested in education and training.